AFCON: Cameroon businesses hope for boost amid security fears | DW | 05.01.2022

 The nearby city of Buea, a regional capital where some Group F training will take place, was struck by two explosions last November.
 At least 11 students were wounded when one of the explosions hit a university.

 "It is in this same context that we managed the CHAN (African Nations Championship) a few months ago.
-So, I can't reveal here the measures that are being put in place, but you should know that just as the CHAN took place under very good conditions, AFCON will also take place under very good conditions.
-There are no worries.
-There is nothing to worry about," Ledoux said.
+I can't reveal here the measures that are being put in place, but you should know that just as the CHAN took place under very good conditions, AFCON will also take place under very good conditions," Ledoux said.

-Meanwhile, several teams taking part in the competition have recorded Covid-19 positive cases.
-In addition, most Cameroonians and Africans are yet to be vaccinated, raising the risk of spreading the Omicron variant during the tournament.
+Meanwhile, several teams taking part in the competition have recorded COVID-19 infections.
+In addition, most Cameroonians and Africans are yet to be vaccinated, raising the risk of spreading the omicron variant during the tournament.

 Ngala Killian Chimtom contributed to this article.